-- The SteamVR error 436 display connection trouble can occur with HTC, Oculus, and other VR headsets connected to Windows 10 system.
+- The SteamVR error 436 display connection trouble can occur with HTC, Oculus, and other VR headsets connected to a Windows system.

 - Usually, the error is triggered due to a loose connection or corrupted GPU drivers.

 - In some instances, you may encounter the error due to a corrupted VRSteam configuration.

 When attempting to start the SteamVR app, some VR headset users are reportedly encountering the SteamVR error 436 display connection trouble.
 The error is occurring on headsets connected to the Windows 10 systems.

 A quick search in the Steam forum shows that this error can occur due to several reasons.

 Some of the common reasons for the SteamVR error 436 include loose connection, incompatible add-ins, outdated GPU drivers, and corrected SteamVR installation.

 Let’s take a closer look at the most frequent issues reported by our readers so that you know exactly what you’re up against.

 Where can this error occur and what to expect?

 - Valve Index error 436

 - HTC Vive display connection trouble, error 436 (Another particularly frustrating HTC Vive error is 208, but you should be able to fix it by updating your drivers).